How to Worship Lord Shiva in Various Ways?

-Lord Siva is worshipped in His Saguna aspect in the form of Sivalingam.
+Lord Shiva is worshipped in His Saguna aspect in the form of Shivalingam.
 Generally

-Sivabhaktas do Panchayatana Puja.
-In this Puja, Lord Siva, Ganesa, Parvati, Suryanarayana
+Shivabhaktas do Panchayatana Puja.
+In this Puja, Lord Shiva, Ganesa, Parvati, Suryanarayana

 and Saligram are duly worshipped.

 Get the Panchayatana Murtis on an auspicious day.
 Install them with great faith